-The second reason is geography.
-Genoa is cartographically central and conveniently located for an all-too-easy, inexpensive, one-day train trip from virtually anywhere in densely populated Europe.
-Its location inspired well-organized anarchists to sponsor special trains to take the faithful, fellow travelers, and freethinkers to the summit site for a weekend of political action and tourism, replete with colour, drama, danger, and possible historic significance.

-Calgary, in sharp contrast, is an easy one-day train ride or drive from virtually nowhere other than Edmonton.
-It sits isolated from the major metropolitan centres across a widely dispersed North American continent.
-Unlike Genoa or Seattle in 1999, Calgary has no harbour in which cruise ships and other watercraft can dock - and thus no unionized longshoremen to lend the protestors a hand.
-And unlike Genoa, with its proximity to Milan, Calgary is essentially a one airport town.
-Dedicated protestors are in for a long and lonely drive.
+However Evian-le-Bain, much like Genoa, is geographically central and conveniently located for an all-too-easy, inexpensive, one-day train trip from virtually anywhere in densely populated Europe.
+Its location will easily attract well-organized anarchists to sponsor special trains to take the faithful, fellow travelers, and freethinkers to the summit site for a weekend of political action and tourism, replete with colour, drama, danger, and possible historic significance.
+Calgary, in sharp contrast, is an easy one-day train ride or drive from virtually nowhere, sitting isolated from the major metropolitan centres across a widely dispersed North American continent.
+Evian-le-Bain, in southern France, joins Genoa in coming from country with still consequential socialist, communist and right wing radical parties, as well as well established professional anarchists with a violent bent.
+Canada completely lacked such components in its political culture, and did not even support the militia or violent fundamentalist movements that have afflicted the United States.